EOSIO/eos/docs/01_nodeos/index.md

 ## Introduction

 `nodeos` is the core service daemon that runs on every EOSIO node.
-It can be configured to execute and validate transactions, produce blocks with valid transactions, and confirm those blocks to record them on the blockchain.
+It can be configured to process smart contracts, validate transactions, produce blocks with valid transactions, and confirm blocks to record them on the blockchain.

 ## Installation